pop-os/python-apt/doc/source/library/apt_pkg.rst

         A list of all :class:`PackageFile` objects stored in the cache.

+    .. attribute:: is_multi_arch

+        An attribute determining whether the cache supports multi-arch.

     .. attribute:: package_count

         The total number of packages available in the cache.
 This value is